 The School adopts an annual appropriated budget for its entire operations.
-Budgetary comparison schedules have been provided to demonstrate compliance with this budget and can be found on pages 28 through 29 of this report.
+Budgetary comparison schedules have been provided to demonstrate compliance with this budget and can be found on pages 27 and 28 of this report.

 Notes to the Financial Statements The notes provide additional information that is essential to a full understanding of the data provided in the government-wide and fund financial statements.
-The notes to the financial statements can be found starting on page 16 of this report.
+The notes the financial statements can be found starting on page 16 of this report.